 For new supporters, you want to make sure you send emails frequently enough that they don’t forget about your organization.
 However, you don’t want to overwhelm them with information either.

-Donor segmentation occurs in a nonprofit CRM.
-Create groups and segments of donors according to similarities in their demographics, engagement history, and other factors.
+Donor segmentation occurs through a nonprofit CRM.
+Create lists and segments of donors according to similarities in their demographics, engagement history, and other factors.

 Outreach to different audiences calls for a varying approach to an ongoing conversation.
 For example, you wouldn’t send a “welcome” email packet to an advocate who has participated in various campaigns in the past.